 These are unprecedented times and we are working as best as we can to continue to deliver our vital work while keeping our clients, volunteers and staff safe.
 We have created the below FAQ’s about our response and review our position on a monthly basis after which updates are made to this page where relevant.

 Are you still delivering workshops in prisons and detention centres?

-Due to the risk that a COVID-19 outbreak in a detention centre or prison would pose to our clients, we have continued the suspension of our legal advice surgeries in detention centres or prisons.
+Due to the risk that a COVID-19 outbreak in a detention centre or prison would pose to our clients, we have continued the suspension of our legal advice surgeries in detention centres and prisons.
 We have taken this action because we believe the risk of our team passing on the disease to people in immigration detention or contracting COVID-19 is too great.

 Is the advice line still open?

 Yes.
 BID’s team are currently working from home and we have invested in technology to ensure our Legal Managers can continue to run the advice line from home.
 We are however beginning to reintroduce our advice line operation from the office, enabling us to gradually increase the number of calls we can receive and respond to, with the help of volunteers.
 The advice line is operating as normal, opening 10am to 12pm Monday to Thursday on 020 7456 9750 but as we are unable to supervise volunteers from home we have significantly fewer people answering calls so there may be delays in getting your call answered.

 Can I still apply for bail?